Updated October 2024

 George Bruere (Brewer) - apothecary of Covent Garden before settling in Marlow.
 Also MP.

 Bell and Ear(d)ley, in partnership from 1771, High Street.
-See also surgeons below.
+See under surgeons below for more about them.

 Thomas Norton.
 1791-92.
 Also surgeon.